Tufin/espresso/README.md

        Result:
          Source: report_summary_result
    ```
-1. Put all files together in a directory
+5. Put all files together in a directory

 ## Query Definitions
-Query definition file specifies one or more ways to construct an SQL query from a corresponding SQL template.
+The query definition file specifies how to construct an SQL query from the SQL templates.
 A definition file contains Tests, each specifying how to construct an SQL query and an optional expected result.
 To create a query from its components, espresso looks for an SQL template with the same name as the definition file itself, and then interprets the Args.
 Each Arg must have a name field that corresponds to an argument in the corresponding SQL template and one of the following fields: